Updated: Oct 26, 2022

 Life can often feel like a juggling act with so many things to think of and keep on top of, and pensions are no different.
 They can be difficult to keep track of and keep on top of, especially if you have lost your pension information.

-In this article, Reeves Independent will explain how you can find your lost pension pots and what you can then do with them once you’ve found them.
+In this article, we explain how you can find your lost pension pots and what you can then do with them once you’ve found them.

 Why find them?

-Simply put, the more money you have in your pot, the better.
+Simply put, the more money you have in your pension pot, the better.

-Of course, you can exceed the pension limit, but this is unlikely as the limit is very high.
+Of course, you can exceed the pension limit, but the limit is very high.
 However, if you have pensions that you don’t know about, it could tip you over, and thus you could incur hefty tax penalties.
 So, tracking them down and keeping them under control will mean you don’t end up with a large tax bill.

 Furthermore, if a pension remains unclaimed for over six years after your retirement date, you may no longer be entitled to it.
 That could be thousands of pounds of your money, just evaporated into thin air.
 Claim what is yours before it’s too late.